jgibney/hello_nbdev/README.md

-# hello_nbdev
+# Welcome to hello_nbdev
-> Summary description here.
+> Amazing tutorial here

-This file will become your README and also the index of your documentation.
+We hope you enjoy this project.

 ## Install